chrisbautista/boxerjs/README.md

 ```

-* Plugin must iterate on a block and not the whole page.
+* must iterate on a block and not the whole page.